dcalhoun286/data-structures-and-algorithms/javascript/code-challenges/arrayReverse/README.md

 ## Challenge

 Write a function called `reverseArray()` which takes an array as an argument.
+Without utilizing any of the built-in methods available to your language, return an array with elements in reversed order.

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->